jjvanzon/Circular-Language-Spec/spec/objects/objects.md

 Object Reference
 ----------------

 A sub-object can point to another object, residing elsewhere in the system.
-That sub-object is considered a link, redirecting to another object:
+That is considered a link, redirecting to another object:

 ![](images/Objects.003.png)

-The sub-object __A__ has a *line*, making it a reference, connecting to the object __B__, residing outside the __Parent__ object.
+The sub-object __A__ has a *line*, making it a reference.
+It connects to the object __B__, residing outside the __Parent__ object.

 A line like that tends to point *outwards*.